The cold water was like a sudden blow to the face.

 Sherlock gasped reflexively, drawing it into his lungs.
 His hands slapped against the side of the bathtub, flailing desperately for a grip; finally he was jerked back upwards and able to take a breath.

 "Enjoying that, Holmes?"
 Griffin sneered at him.
-It's certain that the other boys were enjoying it.
-No less than six were crowded into the first-floor bathroom to watch Holmes get a "ducking".
+Certainly, the other boys were enjoying it.
+No less than six of them were crowded into the first-floor bathroom to watch Holmes get a "ducking".

 Sherlock knew better than to waste breath in responding.
 He needed every bit of air available to withstand the next ducking, which took place three seconds later.
 This time Griffin slammed him down so hard his nose smashed against the bottom of the tub.
 Another involuntary breath.

 This was a fairly common Sunday-afternoon source of entertainment for the younger boys at Evenden Hall.

 There were other boys who were half-drowned or beaten up every now and again, but "Holmes" was a favourite target.
 Partly this was because he was still in that weedy, growing-too-fast-for-his-strength stage; partly because he'd managed to stay on the bad side of just about every one of his classmates for his entire academic career thus far.
 This particular ducking had been prompted when he'd outed Edward Griffin as the thief of some exam answers; not because Sherlock cared in the slightest about academic principles or honesty, but because Griffin had beat him in the exam by a margin of two percent.

 He's waiting for me to say please.
 He wants me to beg.